-Neeltje Blankenstein is a post-doctoral researcher in the unit of Clinical and Neurodevelopmental Sciences of the Institute of Child and Family studies at Leiden University.
+Neeltje Blankenstein is a post-doctoral researcher in the unit of Developmental and Educational Psychology of the Institute of Psychology at Leiden University.

 In September 2014 Neeltje started her PhD project supervised by Dr. Anna van Duijvenvoorde and Prof. Dr. Eveline Crone (Brain & Development Research Center).
-This project focused on decision-making under different types of risk in healthy children, adolescents, and adults, making use of behavioral modelling, functional neuroimaging, and longitudinal structural neuroimaging.
+This project focused on decision-making under different types of risk across adolescence, using behavioral modelling, functional neuroimaging, and longitudinal structural neuroimaging.
 Neeltje defended her PhD thesis on February 14, 2019 (title: Risky business?
 Behavioral and neural mechanisms underlying risky decision-making in adolescents).